Argentina Gross Domestic Product: Nominal

 1960 - 2016 | Yearly | ARS mn | World Bank

 AR: GDP: Final Consumption Expenditure: Household: Include Discrepancy data was reported at 5,305,583.598 ARS mn in 2016.
 This records an increase from the previous number of 3,831,589.465 ARS mn for 2015.
-AR: GDP: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 155,345.743 ARS mn from Dec 1960 to 2016, with 50 observations.
+AR: GDP: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 155,345.743 ARS mn from Dec 1960 (Median) to 2016, with 50 observations.
 The data reached an all-time high of 5,305,583.598 ARS mn in 2016 and a record low of 0.000 ARS mn in 1960.
 AR: GDP: Final Consumption Expenditure: Household: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Argentina – Table AR.World Bank.WDI: Gross Domestic Product: Nominal.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ;

 Last Frequency Range